HLeshan/eventPlanner/README.md

 # When Releasing the application

-set following variable to false to disable logs and to disable other debug conditions
+Set the following variable to false to disable logs and other debug conditions.

 ```bash
 # src/constants/index.tsx